hazelcast/hazelcast/docs/design/logging/01-dynamic-log-level.md

 #### REST endpoint

-REST endpoint at `/hazelcast/rest/log-level` should be exposed to users.
-Users should be able to: GET it to learn the current log level set, POST to it to set the log level to the value they want to and DELETE it to reset the log level.
+REST endpoint at `/hazelcast/rest/log-level` should be exposed to users; users should be able to: GET it to learn the current log level set, POST to it to set the log level to the value they want to.
+REST endpoint at `/hazelcast/rest/log-level/reset` should be exposed to users; users should be able to POST to it to reset the log level back.

+The endpoints should have a proper `RestEndpointGroup` assigned to control the access, mutating operations should be password protected.

 #### JMX